shriatluri/LinkedinScraper/README.md

 # LinkedinScraper
-Scrapers linkedin links from people in dataset
+Scrapers Linkedin links from people in the dataset.
+Made specifically for ENTR dataset